lucoceano/CKViewPager/README.md

 Note (to everyone who is interested in `ViewPager`): I cannot have much time to improve `ViewPager` for a long time, but I have some cool plans for it.
 So if you encounter any problems, bugs or etc. please forgive me, and send some pull requests.
 Thank you for your interest and support.

 ## Licence
-ICViewPager is MIT licensed.
+CKViewPager is MIT licensed.
 See the LICENCE file for more info.